knoxjeffrey/knoxjeffrey.github.io/_posts/2015-02-25-course-three-week-three-capybara-and-xpath.markdown

 #Tidy Up Feature Code

 The aim of the feature test should be to have very readable code so that what you have in your scenario reads very naturally.
-Therefore you can push the above code into methods so that an example scenario could read as follows:
+Therefore you can push the above code into helper methods so that an example scenario could read as follows:

     feature "user amends the queue" do